thegreatsunra/tf-droplet/README.md

 ## WAIT UNTIL THE DROPLET REBOOTS BEFORE CONTINUING

 ## start the containers for the first time
-cd wp_data
-sudo docker compose up -d
+cd ~/docker && sudo docker compose up -d

 ## check status of containers
 ## nginx, wordpress, and mariadb should be running